Doctave/docapella/crates/libdoctave/boilerplate_project/api/README.md

 # OpenAPI documentation

-Doctave can generate API reference documentation from your OpenAPI specification.
+Docapella can generate API reference documentation from your OpenAPI specification.

 This is an example project with a simple OpenAPI specification included for an imaginary cloud orchestration company, Nebularis.